liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 3. Deploy your Application Adapter hook plugin.

-4. Open your Liferay Portal instance in your web browser and go to whichever site you want to use the Application Adapter for.
+4. Open your Liferay Portal instance in your web browser, and navigate to the site where you want to use the Application Adapter.

-5. Select *Manage* &rarr; *Site Settings* and, from *Application Adapter* field's drop-down menu, select *example* and click *Save*.
+5. Select *Manage* &rarr; *Site Settings*.
+From the *Application Adapter* field's drop-down menu, select *example* then click *Save*.

     ![Figure 6.3: Your *Application Adapters* are easily accessible in your Site's settings.](../../images/06-hooks-select-site-app-adapter.png)

-6. Navigate back to your site's Navigation portlet to verify the modification message displayed by your Application Adapter hook plugin's `view.jsp` file.
+6. Navigate back to your site's Navigation portlet, and make sure that the modificaiton message from your Application Adapter hook plugin's `view.jsp` file is displayed there.

 7. Navigate to a different site's Navigation portlet to verify that only the content of the portlet's *original* `view.jsp` file displays.

-See, using Application Adapter hook plugins to overwite Liferay's core functionality at the site scope is easy!
+Using Application Adapter hook plugins to overwite Liferay's core functionality at the site scope is easy!

-Application Adapters can also be applied to Site Templates.
-You can package your solutions with Site Templates, leveraging Application Adapters while making them seamless to the user.
+You can also apply Application Adapters to Site Templates, leveraging Application Adapters while making them seamless to the user.

-Let's say you want to make an Enterprise Resource Planning (ERP) solution for a company's departments.
+Let's pretend you want to make an Enterprise Resource Planning (ERP) solution for a company's departments.
 Your ERP solution requires an extension of Liferay's Wiki Portlet, so you implement that extension as an Application Adapter.
 Then, You incorporate the Application Adapter in a Site Template (named "ERP site") for the company's ERP sites.
 The company's administrative user creates the sites by going to *Control Panel* &rarr; *Sites* and adding sites based on the "ERP site" template.
 The added sites include your Application Adapter automatically.

-Now that you know all about using Application Adapters, let's look at performing custom actions through hooks.
+That's it for Application Adapters.
+Let's learn about performing custom actions through hooks.

 ## Performing a Custom Action

-Hooks are useful for performing custom actions on certain common portal events, like user login or system startup.
-The actions performed for each of these events are defined in `portal.properties`, so to create a custom action we'll also need to extend this file.
-Fortunately, hooks make this extremely easy.
+Hooks are useful for performing custom actions on common portal events, like user login or system startup.
+The actions for each of these events are defined in `portal.properties`, so we'll need to extend this file to create a custom action.
+Hooks make this a simple task.
-Here's how:

-1. Create the directory `example-hook/docroot/WEB-INF/src/com/liferay/sample/hook`, and create the file `LoginAction.java` inside it with the following content:
+1. Create the directory `example-hook/docroot/WEB-INF/src/com/liferay/sample/hook`, and create the file `LoginAction.java` inside it with this content:

         package com.liferay.sample.hook;